 Make sure your entry contains all of the following:

-- Name the dish.
-Just as you would for the menu in your restaurant give your dish a clear name that describes what it is.
+- Enter the title of your recipe just as you would for the menu in your restaurant.
+Give your dish a clear name that describes what it is.

 - Provide a full and accurate list of all the ingredients and their quantities